SCIENTIFIC BACKGROUND

 DHCR7

 The inheritance of SLOS follows an autosomal recessive pattern.
 The prevalence is 1:10,000 to 1:30,000.
 Pathogenic variants in the DHCR7 gene, which codes for the enzyme 7-dehydrocholesterol reductase, lead to loss of enzyme activity and thus to failure of the last step in cholesterol synthesis.
 The most common causative variant (c.964-1G>C) is located in intron 8 of the DHCR7 gene.
 It can be detected in about 30% of all patients.
 Types of variants and loci in the gene influence the severity of SLOS.
 However, a clear genotype-phenotype correlation does not always exist, so that patients with the same variants may be affected to different degrees.
-Therefore, other factors that influence the phenotype are discussed.
+Therefore, other factors may influence the phenotype.
 A 2004 study demonstrated a correlation between maternal ApoE genotype and severity in patients with SLOS.

 References